LoqmanSamani/intro/README.md

 samaniloqman91@gmail.com.
 I'm always open to discussions, collaborations, and sharing knowledge in the exciting realms of bioinformatics, computational biology, and beyond.

-Let's explore the intricacies of life sciences together, one commit at a time! 🌱🧬🔬

----

-Feel free to replace "[your@email.com]" with your actual contact email address if you want to provide a way for others to contact you easily.
-You can also customize and expand on this README as your GitHub portfolio evolves and you work on more projects.